 The HUB constructed buildings with the purpose of catalyzing the revitalization in the historic Harrisburg and Laney Walker neighborhood.
 The project houses five non-for-profits in two adjacent buildings.
 The Community Foundation appoints three of nine board members of the HUB.
-The Foundation has determined under ASC 958-20, the transaction with the HUB do not qualify as a financially interrelated entity as the Foundation does not have ongoing economic interest in the net assets of the Organization.
+The Foundation has determined under ASC 958-20, the transaction with the HUB and the HUB for Community Innovation do not qualify as a financially interrelated entity as the Foundation does not have ongoing economic interest in the net assets of the Organization.